-The feature Quality states with mandatory attributes is part of the APM module.
+The feature Quality states with mandatory attributes are part of the APM module.
 It is now possible to define fields, relations, tag groups, and subscription roles and types as mandatory to improve the Fact Sheet quality per Fact Sheet types.
 The Quality Seal is enhanced with the two new states ‘Draft’ and ‘Rejected’.
-The Self-Configuration is extended with a new tab ‘Quality Seal’ for the configuration of the new states and mandatory attributes.
+The Configuration is extended with a new tab ‘Quality Seal’ for the configuration of the new states and mandatory attributes.

 - After the new state is enabled, all the newly created Fact Sheets will be in the ‘Draft’ state1.

 - You will get visual guidance on the Fact Sheet details pages about where to populate mandatory attributes.